 5th Grade Robotics

-At MLK Jr. Elementary we feel that participation in student-oriented activities is a vital part of a student’s education.
-Therefore, a wide range of activities are provided, here are a few of them:
+At MLK Jr. Elementary we feel that participation in student-oriented STEM activities is a vital part of a student’s education.
+A wide range of activities are provided during all 5th graders school year, here are a few of them:

 Robotics Programming/Coding/Makers club/R.C.
 Repair

 Activity Coordinator – Mr. Ben W. Lawton 206-252-6735